knewplay/book-programming-essential/programming-fundamentals/chapter1.md

 Imagine you're tasked with designing a simple to-do list app that helps users organize their daily tasks.
 How would you approach the development of this app?

 ![App design](./figures/ch-1-design-app.jpg)
+*Designing an app focused on enhancing productivity and task management.*

 ### Answer
 Designing a to-do list app, while conceptually simple, requires a focus on user experience to make it stand out.
 Here's a structured method to guide the development: